Principal Investigator

 Research Specialist

 Elaine graduated from Swarthmore College with her BS in Chemistry.
-Her research focus is in analytical chemistry approaches to understand polymer-drug conjugation.
+Her research focus is in analytical chemistry approaches to understand polymer-drug conjugation, and in developing polymer microcapsules for sustained drug delivery.

 -